A race track design that combines good racing, fun driving, and rigorous testing

 Fun to drive:

-Space out low-speed corners, but also avoid breaking up flowing high-speed sections
+Space out low-speed corners around the lap, but avoid breaking up flowing high-speed sections

 High-speed "thread the needle" sections